-Celebrate National Hispanic Heritage Month and commemorate the importance of diversity and Own Voices with five beautiful books by Latinx authors.
+Celebrate National Hispanic Heritage Month and commemorate the importance of diversity with five beautiful books by Latinx authors.
 These books highlight and recognize the different histories and cultures of Hispanic and Latin American countries with enchanting narratives.

 In this memoir, a follow-up to her previous THE DISTANCE BETWEEN US, Reyna Grande takes on a journey after she comes to live in America and encounters setbacks and triumphs along the way in search of an education.
 Told in moving prose, Reyna demonstrates a tenacious and resolute determination for creating the life she always dreamt up using the power of words.
 Starting with her rocky college days at the University of California, Santa Cruz, to the way she became a single mother and how she became a published author, it’s a young immigrant’s remarkable, inspirational, and candid story of resilience and self-discovery.